mathjax/MathJax-docs/basic/mathjax.rst

-that helps these users to "walk through" an expression one piece at a time, rather than having to listen to a complex expression all at once, and the ability to "collapse" portions of the expressions to allow a more simplified expresion to be read, and only expanded if more detail is desired.
+that helps these users to "walk through" an expression one piece at a time, rather than having to listen to a complex expression all at once, and the ability to "collapse" portions of the expressions to allow a more simplified expression to be read, and only expanded if more detail is desired.

 MathJax is modular, so it can load components only when necessary, and